schwer/graphql-to-openapi/README.md

   inputQueryFilename, // needed for error messaging });

-// errorReport will contain any syntax issues if
+// error will contain any graphql-to-openapi errors if
 // they exist.

+// graphqlErrors are errors produced by the graphql
+// schema and query parsing and validation.

 // openApiSchema  will contain the deserialized
 // openapi schema for the specified query.